6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ```bash
     sudo hostnamectl --set-hostname Hypervisor01
     ```
-    - Once again execute exit to apply the changes.
-Repeat on all the VM's.
+    - Execute the exit command again to apply the changes.
+Repeat this process on all the VMs.
-    Then reconnect the ssh connection
+    Then reestablish the ssh connection.

 ![Image](https://github.com/user-attachments/assets/87d11c4f-a82e-4aeb-b91e-ff5a6f3abc45)